 good result….the nail, or the carpenter?

-As the controversy regarding the use of implantable cages continues to swirl through clinical circles, an important area of disagreement is whether an anterior or posterior surgical approach should be performed.
+As the controversy regarding the use of implantable cages, particularly, titanium threaded fusion cages has continued to swirl through clinical circles, an important area of disagreement is whether an anterior or posterior surgical approach should be performed.
 Once again, there should be no mystery regarding this issue.

 When the head of the hammer is used to engage a nail, optimum utilization and efficiency is achieved.
 When titanium cages are placed through a posterior interbody approach (PLIF) the greatest immediate stability can also be accomplished.